-Darwin weather in January and February is dominated by tropical monsoons, bringing heavy rain and slightly cooler temperatures.
+Darwin weather in January and February is dominated by tropical monsoons, bringing heavy rain, slightly cooler temperatures and some relief from the intensity of the build up.

 This is the wet season- called Jiorrk by the local Jawoyn people - with continuous rain setting in for days at a time.